AyeAreEm/web-ayemovies/ideas.md

-## Issues
-    Show all the bugs that people have reported.

-## Problem
-    I need to make it so only I can go to /issues and other can't But I don't want to make accounts

-## Solution
-    1. in the url, have /issues/dev=true or something like that. so if dev is false or doesn't exist then say that the user is not allowed to view this.

 ## Offline
     I want to be able to view the website fully offline So all the images are loaded, all the videos are loaded in (prolly have to use an iframe)